 Often businesses turn automatically to banks for the working capital they need.
 However, getting a sufficient amount for your growing business can be a challenge.
-Here is a quick summary of the differences between financing with factoring and financing with bank loans and lines of credit.

 Obtaining a business loan or a business line of credit is more difficult than you might think.
 To qualify for a business loan or line of credit, the bank checks your credit.
-Companies with little credit or less-than-perfect credit may not qualify, or might only qualify for capital insufficient to meet their business needs.
+Companies with little credit or less-than-perfect credit may not qualify or only qualify for capital insufficient to meet their business needs.

 The business loan or business line of credit application process is lengthy.
 It can take months to complete the application process and an additional month or more to get the cash you need.
 The required paperwork is extensive and elaborate.